apache/flink/docs/dev/stream/state.md

 method to return more version values.
 When reading from the checkpoint, you can use the `getReadVersion` method to determine the version of the written configuration and adapt the read logic to the specific version.

-<span class="label label-danger">Attention</span> Do not mistaken the version of the serializer's configuration snapshot
+<span class="label label-danger">Attention</span> The version of the serializer's configuration snapshot is **not**
-to be related with upgrading the serializer.
+related to upgrading the serializer.
 The exact same serializer can have different implementations of its configuration snapshot, for example when more information is added to the configuration to allow more comprehensive compatibility checks in the future.

-One limitation of implementing a `TyoeSerializerConfigSnapshot` is that an empty constructor must be present.
+One limitation of implementing a `TypeSerializerConfigSnapshot` is that an empty constructor must be present.
 The empty constructor is required when reading the configuration snapshot from checkpoints.

 #### Implementing the `ensureCompatibility` method